slotabstractor/slotabstractor/README.md

 Then execute `python run_art_tasks.py` which trains the slot abstractor on the four ART tasks (same/different (sd), relational-match-to-sample (rmts), distribution-of-3 (dist3), identity rules (idrules)) by running independent jobs for each task, and saves the test accuracy for each task and model run in a txt file.

-For example, the saved path for the test accuracy file for same/different task corresponding to model run 1 would be `test/same_diff/m95/slot_attention_random_spatial_heldout_unicodes_resizedcropped_pretrained_frozen_autoencoder_abstractor_scoring/run1.txt`
+For example, the saved path for the test accuracy file for same/different task corresponding to model run number 1 would be `test/same_diff/m95/slot_attention_random_spatial_heldout_unicodes_resizedcropped_pretrained_frozen_autoencoder_abstractor_scoring/run1.txt`

 ## SVRT